alopez/alopez.github.com/email.md

 ---
 layout: default
 ---
 I get so much email that I simply cannot respond to all of it.
+Even in the best of circumstances, any reply is likely to be slow.
 So here is a brief guide on whether to email me (if you haven't already), and what to expect (if you have).